okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idx/index.md

 title: IdX
 category: management
 excerpt: >-
-  The IdX API provides an interface for taking end user through the steps of the Okta Identity Engine Pipeline.
+  The IdX API provides an interface for taking end user through the steps of the Okta Identity Engine pipeline.
 ---

 # IdX API